The New York State Bar Examination

 The MPRE is administered three times each year, in March, August and November.
 Applications and information regarding the MPRE is available from NCBE at http://www.ncbex.org/about-ncbe-exams/mpre/.

 Applicants Seeking Admission in Another Jurisdiction.
 An applicant seeking admission to the practice of law in another jurisdiction may request that New York transfer a Multistate Professional Responsibility Examination (MPRE) score from its archives to the other jurisdiction.
-To be eligible for transfer, the MPRE score must be no longer available through the National Conference of Bar Examiners (NCBE) score report service (i.e. score was earned 15 or more years ago), and the MPRE score must have been officially reported to New York by the NCBE.
+To be eligible for transfer, the MPRE score must be no longer available through the National Conference of Bar Examiners (NCBE) score report service (i.e. score was earned prior to 1999), and the MPRE score must have been officially reported to New York by the NCBE.
 An applicant requesting transfer of an MPRE score to another jurisdiction must direct such request to the Board’s office on a form provided by the Board (MPRE TRANSFER FORM) and pay the fee prescribed in Section 6000.3(f) of this Part.
 If the score is not available in the Board’s files, the applicant will be so notified, and the payment will be returned.
 In some cases, the Board will not have an actual score but will only have a record that the score met the Board’s passing score required for the exam taken and passed.
 In such a case, the Board will contact the applicant to ascertain whether this will meet the transferring jurisdiction’s needs, and if it will not, the payment will be returned.

 SEATING TICKETS - Seating Tickets will generally become available by email to qualified applicants approximately two weeks before the date of the scheduled examination.
 At that time, seating tickets are also made available to view and print from the home page of the Board’s website.
 Applicants will need their BOLE ID Number to access their Seating Ticket online.
 Applicants must present their Seating Ticket to security in order to enter the examination.
 Therefore, it is important to print and bring a copy of the Seating Ticket to the exam.
 The seat number assigned in the Seating Ticket is the only means of identification throughout the grading process.
 Each seat at the examination has a number prominently displayed on a sticker.
 It is critical that applicants sit in the correct seat, and include the seat number on all examination materials.